Halas Farm Market History

 This is Zoey and her baby girl Stella.
 They’re more than just dogs, They’re Family!

 Mike Halas is the 3rd Generation to take the reigns of the family farm business.
-For 26 years, he has placed an emphasis on providing gardeners quality products, produce and great customer service.
+For 30 years, he has placed an emphasis on providing gardeners quality products, incredible home grown vegetables ,and great customer service.
 Mike took over the business in 1990 and carried on the tradition of his father with the same passion, vision and hard work.
 As a result Halas Farm Market has built up a loyal following for over the past 90 years.